dtfung/Maps-/README.md

-# Maps-
+# Maps
-Displays a map using MKMapView.
-User is able to search for places and find them on the map.
+The Maps App allows a user to search for an address or place and see it displayed on a map.